YEARENDER-Olympics-Billion-dollar Sochi Games a sporting success

 With Russian President Vladimir Putin in the stands for a project he helped bring to his country back in 2007, when sports took centre stage, the fate of stray dogs, double toilets and #sochiproblems top trending on Twitter all slipped into the background.

-American snowboarder Shaun White failed to shine again on the Olympic stage, withdrawing over safety fears in the inaugural slopestyle competition leaving Sage Kotsenburg as the first ever Olympic slopestyle gold medallist.
+American snowboarder Shaun White failed to shine again on the Olympic stage, withdrawing over safety fears in the inaugural slopestyle competition leaving Sage Kotsenburg as the first ever Olympic slopestyle gold medalist.

 The women's ski jumping competition was also one of 12 new events, with teenage American Sarah Hendrickson becoming the first woman to soar through the air at an Olympics, going on to finish 21st.